envoyproxy/ratelimit/README.md

 # Redis

-Ratelimit uses redis as its caching layer.
+Ratelimit uses Redis as its caching layer.
 Ratelimit supports two operation modes:

-1. One redis server for all limits.
+1. One Redis server for all limits.
-1. Two redis instances: one for per second limits and another one for all other limits.
+1. Two Redis instances: one for per second limits and another one for all other limits.

 ## One Redis Instance

-To configure one redis instance use the following environment variables:
+To configure one Redis instance use the following environment variables:

 1. `REDIS_SOCKET_TYPE`
 1. `REDIS_URL`
 1. `REDIS_POOL_SIZE`

-This setup will use the same redis server for all limits.
+This setup will use the same Redis server for all limits.

 ## Two Redis Instances

-To configure two redis instances use the following environment variables:
+To configure two Redis instances use the following environment variables:

 1. `REDIS_SOCKET_TYPE`
 1. `REDIS_URL`